saffi-786/100_Days_of_LeetCode/README.md

 1.1 - Strictly Palindromic Number  (Medium)
-1.2 - Queries on Number of Points Inside a Circle (Medium)
+1.2 - Queries on Number of Points Inside a Circle (Medium) 1.3 - Number of Laser Beams in a Bank (Medium)
+1.4 - Word Pattern (Easy)
 --------------------------------------------------------------------------------------------------------------------------------------------------
 DAY 02 - 2nd JAN 2023